-Clinical programs that follow-up children born very preterm or with other serious neonatal conditions exist around the world, with many offering follow-up care into the toddler years [9, 72-74].
-However, there is considerable variability in the timing and type of follow-up programs reported [58, 75].
-In Australia, children born <28 weeks' gestation ("extremely preterm") or <1000 g ("extremely low birthweight") may be offered review to age 2-3 years by follow-up clinics associated with the 24 level III NICUs across the country.
-Follow up extends beyond the ages of 2-3 years in several states in Australia.
+Clinical programs that follow-up children born very preterm or with other serious neonatal conditions exist around the world, with many offering follow-up care into the toddler years [14, 73-75].
+However, there is considerable variability in the timing and type of follow-up programs reported [58, 76].
+In Australia, children born <28 weeks' gestation ("extremely preterm") or <1000 g ("extremely low birthweight") may be offered review until age 2-3 years by follow-up clinics associated with the 24 level III NICUs across the country.
+Follow-up extends beyond the ages of 2-3 years in several states in Australia.

-Many leading clinician researchers around the world have identified that clinical follow-up should continue throughout childhood because difficulties may emerge later in development, particularly in cognition and behaviour [57, 73, 76].
-There is a major opportunity for follow-up care to become more family-centred, tailoring support to the needs of individual children and their families to promote health and wellbeing [58].
+Many leading clinician researchers around the world have recommended that clinical follow-up should continue throughout childhood because difficulties may emerge later in development, particularly in cognition and behaviour [57, 74, 77].
+Formal cognitive assessment shortly before the start of formal schooling at 4-5 years corrected age is a common practice and can be utilised for planning future education needs.
+Early assessments of cognitive development using scales such as the Bayley Scales of Infant and Toddler Development may not be indicative of later cognition [78], while assessments at 4-5 years are robust and reliable [79] and have the potential to become a major timepoint for the planning of education needs.
+There is a major opportunity for follow-up care to become more family-centred, by tailoring more accessible information and supports to the needs of individual children and their families to promote health, development and wellbeing [58].

-4.5 Evidence to recommendation statement
+1.5 Evidence to recommendation statement

-The consensus-based recommendations are needed to raise awareness for the need for structured, preterm specific follow-up care to improve outcomes for children born very preterm.
+The consensus-based recommendations are needed to raise awareness for the need for structured, preterm specific follow-up care to improve outcomes for children born very preterm amongst the community, policy makers and funding bodies, clinicians in the acute and community setting, such as doctors, nurses, midwives, allied health specialists, and professionals involved in the care and education of children, such as teachers, early-learning educators, social workers and disability support worker.
 While evidence was limited in the evidence review, the reported practice and of adverse outcomes from research, included in the narrative review, and experience of the committee suggested that consistency and clarity of follow-up services is needed in Australia.

-4.6 Recommendations
+1.6 Recommendations